eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	of the *struct* array.
 	If the boolean flag is set to true, the contents of *struct* arrays would be printed \cite[\S6.1.1, pp. 101]{Eaton2016a}.
-	*I have problems using the function
+	*We have problems using the function
 		`print_struct_array_contents()` correctly.*